 The Peace Corps traces its roots and mission to 1960, when then-Senator John F. Kennedy challenged students at the University of Michigan to serve their country in the cause of peace by living and working in developing countries.
 From that inspiration grew an agency of the federal government devoted to world peace and friendship.

-Since that time, 220,000+ Peace Corps Volunteers have served in 140 host countries to work on issues ranging from education to health outreach and environmental preservation.
+Since that time, 240,000+ Peace Corps Volunteers have served in 140 host countries to work on issues ranging from education to health outreach to environmental conservation.

 Check out videos on the Peace Corps YouTube Channel.